-- Staff who encounter behaviour concern will address the behaviour following the policy. - Class teacher will be informed An email may be sent home informing parents. - Head of Year will have a discussion with child.
+Staff who encounter behaviour

+concern will address the behaviour following the policy. evel of behaviour

+- Class teacher will be informed An email may be sent home informing parents. - Head of Year will have a discussion with child.
 Parents will be informed. - Member of SLT will address the behaviour concern.
 Parents will have a meeting if necessary.